joegasewicz/react-bare-forms/README.md

  // Now myFileRef has access to the file object once it's been selected by the user
 ````
 ## Form Consumer
 RBF's provides the `FormConsumer` for you to debug visually your form.
-Below is an example of a form container a single text input field.
+Below is an example of a form containing a single text input field.
 ````typescript jsx
 import {Form, FormConsumer, IFormContext, isFieldEmpty, TextInputField} from "react-bare-forms";